archivesunleashed/aut-docs/docs/link-analysis.md

 rather than learning that `http://liberal.ca/contact` linked to `http://twitter.com/liberal_party`.
 The reason we do that is that in general, if you are working with any data at scale, the sheer number of raw URLs can become overwhelming.
-That said,, we do provide one example below that provides raw data.
+That said, we do provide one example below that provides raw data.

 ## Extract Simple Site Link Structure